-Wouldn’t it be great if there was a product that you could invest your money into and it could grow your money tax deferred, provide you with tax free income, and either negate or offset estate taxes?
+Wouldn’t it be great if there was a product that you could invest your money into and it could grow your money tax-deferred, provide you with tax-free income, and either negate or offset estate taxes?
 There is a product out there, but most people don’t know how it works.
 This product is life insurance.

 Besides the financial security that life insurance can provide your family and beneficiaries, permanent life insurance can provide you with a means to reduce your tax burden while you are alive.
 It can also reduce or eliminate taxes that your beneficiaries would otherwise pay on your estate.
 We at Life Ant feel that people are if more people were aware of the tax benefits of life insurance, they would consider purchasing a policy.

-We conducted a survey, and found that people were largely unaware of the tax benefits of life insurance.
-For example, only 83% of non-owners surveyed did not know that the death benefit is usually tax free.
+We conducted a survey and found that people were largely unaware of the tax benefits of life insurance.
+For example, only 83% of non-owners surveyed did not know that the death benefit is usually tax-free.
 We also found that if people were made aware of the tax benefits, they claim to be more likely to own life insurance in the future.
 To help people learn how they can use life insurance to decrease their tax burden, we created this guide.

 Here’s how life insurance can help you reduce what you owe in taxes during your lifetime, and how it can help your beneficiaries save on taxes too.

-Only 15% of people who don’t own life insurance knew that the cash value will grow tax deferred.
-Normally you can only get tax deferred growth inside a retirement account like an IRA or 401(K).
+Only 15% of people who don’t own life insurance knew that the cash value will grow tax-deferred.
+Normally you can only get tax-deferred growth inside a retirement account like an IRA or 401(K).
 This can make life insurance an excellent source of retirement savings, yet few people tap into this resource.

 If you invest your money into a permanent life insurance policy, that money will grow completely tax deferred.
 Instead of paying capital gains taxes each time you rebalance your portfolio with a non-qualified investment account, consider a variable universal life insurance policy instead.
 You can make trades or rebalance as often as you like without any tax consequences, as long as the money stays within the policy.

 Whole life insurance and variable universal life insurance also grow completely tax deferred.
-Any interest earned as a part of the annual increase in your whole life insurance cash account can not be taxed unless you remove a large enough sum from the policy such that the gains are withdrawn.
+Any interest earned as a part of the annual increase in your whole life insurance cash account cannot be taxed unless you remove a large enough sum from the policy such that the gains are withdrawn.
 No matter how large or how fast your holdings grow, you have no obligation to the IRS until you take the money out.
 When you do decide to take the money out, there are more advantages compared to non-qualified accounts.

-While 22% of the people surveyed who are life insurance owners did know that cash value grows tax deferred, this is still a staggeringly low proportion of people.
+While 22% of the people surveyed who are life insurance owners did know that cash value grows tax-deferred, this is still a staggeringly low proportion of people.
 Perhaps if more people knew how to take advantage of the products they already own our nation would not face such a retirement crisis.

 Tax Benefits To Withdrawals And Loans